lihaohong6/MirahezeDevScripts/README.md

 <code>npm run build -- -- --no-rollup</code>
 </td>
 <td>
-Serve individual minified JS, CSS, and i18n.json files, but do not create <code>gadget-impl.js</code>.
+Serve individual minified JS & CSS files, but do not create <code>gadget-impl.js</code>.
 When gadgets are loaded using the entrypoint file <code>dist/load.js</code>, each individual script & stylesheet will be executed & applied lazily and asynchronously.
 </td>
 </tr>
 <tr>